My Tips on How To Dress For Your Maternity Photo Session

 - A dress or skirt that flares out starting just above the belly.
 You don’t want it to be tight underneath the belly.
 I know there are a lot of dresses like that, and maybe this is a personal preference, but I love a flowy skirt that allows lots of movement.
 I think it looks more flattering and it also gives you something to play with/swish around.

-And when I say these recommendations, I’m taking about your main dress.
+And when I say these recommendations, I’m talking about your main dress.
 You can definitely bring another outfit that is completely different, but for the main part of the session, this is what I love best. 🙂

 What Color Should You Wear?

 The reason you’re booking this maternity photo session is to show off that beautiful bump, so make sure to wear colors that will show it off.
 Meaning do NOT wear black or navy or any other super dark color.
 It hides the bump and makes it hard to see, and that’s not what you’re going for.
 But at the same time, you don’t want to wear bright neon colors, either.
-Light to medium colors look best.
+Light to medium colors will look best.

 Dress for the Season

 Make sure to think about the weather when deciding what to wear for your maternity photos.
 If it’s going to be hot out, pick a more breathable fabric.
-If it’s going to be cold, look for a long sleeved dress, or bring a chunky knit cardigan to go over top.
+If it’s going to be cold, look for a long-sleeved dress, or bring a chunky knit cardigan to go over the top.
+Chunky knits are great because you can wear them off your shoulders and it looks amazing, and then between shots, you can cuddle up and get warm.

 Bring an Extra Maternity Outfit

-Hopefully you have a better idea now of what to wear for your maternity photo session, but remember that I am always here to help!
+Hopefully, you have a better idea now of what to wear for your maternity photo session, but remember that I am always here to help!
 When you book a session with me, you gain access to my client closet, as well as my styling advice, so please ask me any and all your questions!

 Where to Shop for Maternity Dresses